- What Is ANSI Z535?

 ANSI Z535.6 | Product Safety Information in Product Manuals, Instructions, and Other Collateral Materials

-Creating product safety manuals, giving employees safety instructions about when and where to use signs, and other extra material should follow the ANSI standards covered in this last section of the Z535 standards.
+Creating product safety manuals, giving employees safety instructions about when and where to use signs, and other extra material should follow the ANSI standards (for signal words, the safety alert symbol, and safety colors) covered in this last section of the Z535 standards.
+The goal is to integrate and harmonize safety signs and labels with the information presented in collateral material such as owner's manuals, user guides, service manuals, assembly instructions, and more.

 Updated Z535 Standards

 These are the older standards that were used by OSHA for quite some time, but are now being phased out.
-While it is not strictly required that a facility update all its safety signs to the new standards (put in place in 2011 and 2013 primarily), it is a good idea.
+While it is not strictly required that a facility update all its safety signs to the new standards, it is a good idea.
 Even if a facility does not do one large overhaul, it can slowly transition into the updated standards as older signs wear out or need to be replaced.

 When to Use ANSI Z535 Safety Signs & Labels